How to Sell a House to a Family Member in 2025

 SHARE

 Selling your house to a family member sounds relatively simple.
-You don't need to worry about finding a buyer or paying realtor fees — you just need to sign some papers and have them write you a check.
+You don't need to worry about finding a buyer or paying real estate agent commission — you just need to sign some papers and have them write you a check.

 But, real estate transactions — even with family — are complicated.
 Transferring a property title always carries the risk that you'll encounter unexpected legal issues.

-If the notion of handling the sale on your own seems daunting, you can always consider working with a realtor.
+If handling the sale on your own seems daunting, you can always consider working with a realtor.
 An agent can help you navigate tax, legal, and other matters involved in the transaction.
 Clever Real Estate simplifies the process by connecting you with agents and negotiating reduced rates on your behalf — for free.
+Simply fill out this short quiz to get matched to top-rated local agents near you!

 Can you sell a house to a family member?

-Yes, you can absolutely sell a house to a relative.
+Yes, you can sell a house to a relative.
 This lets you avoid the time- and money-intensive process of finding a buyer.
 There's a disclaimer here, though.
-If you've ever lent money to a family member, owned a business with a relative or even shared an apartment as roommates, you know it's not always easy.
-It's hard to have frank conversations with relatives, especially when it comes to money.
+If you've ever lent money to a family member, owned a business with a relative, or even shared an apartment as roommates, you know it's not always easy.
+It's hard to have frank conversations with relatives, especially regarding money.

-Some sellers hire a real estate agent or transaction coordinator to help them navigate the sale process and mediate any conflicts that arise.
+Some sellers hire a real estate agent or transaction coordinator to help them navigate the sale process and mediate any conflicts.

-It's also useful to have a CMA on hand in case the IRS asks for proof that you weren't trying to avoid gift or capital gains taxes by selling your house below market value.
+Having a CMA on hand is also useful if the IRS asks for proof that you weren't trying to avoid gift or capital gains taxes by selling your house below market value.
+The IRS defines a gift as any transfer to an individual, whether direct or indirect, where no full consideration, measured in money or money's worth, is received in return.[2]

 👋 Avoid this mistake when selling to a family member